dickon/openxt-combined/README.md

 This fork of OpenXT is an investigation in to building OpenXT with all the github repos combined into a single repository.

+# Status

+Dickon was thinking about how to do automated builds and verison control in a way that works for multiple organsiations and figured to set this up as a strawman.

 # Background

 Historically XT was built from 50+ repositories.
 All developers had push access and